Your Electric Meter and Meter Readings

-NEC manually reads each meter on its system on a rotating basis.
+NEC manually reads each meter on its system on a periodic basis.
 The cooperative personnel record the reading and check for any signs of tampering, including broken meter seals, locking devices or any hazards.
 Hazards include (but are not limited to) T.V. antennas, satellite dishes or a member installed security light.
 None of these items are allowed on NEC poles.
 The reason for this restriction is the possibility of electrical contact by a member or the hazard being an obstruction should an NEC employee need to climb the pole.
 Hazards may include any improper wiring that does not meet the requirements of the cooperative’s service standards, the National Electric Code, the National Electric Safety Code, and any other local, county and state codes that may apply, a meter that has been enclosed and is inaccessible to NEC employees, and right-of-way violations such as buildings or pools under an NEC line.

 PLEASE REMEMBER: If it is necessary to remove your meter, please contact your local cooperative office and arrangements will be made to assist you.
 Unauthorized meter removal or meter tampering is unlawful and it is hazardous, possibly resulting in severe injury or death to anyone attempting to by-pass or alter the cooperative’s equipment.